-Jesus’ entry in Jerusalem is a marvelous scene in Matthew 21:
+Jesus’ entry in Jerusalem is a marvelous scene in Matthew 21:7-11

 those following kept crying out and

 But why was Jesus riding on a donkey?
 You would expect a horse because Jesus is a king right?
 But not so fast.
 There’s symbolism about the animal.

 In antiquity, riding a donkey conveyed peace as opposed to riding on a horse that conveyed a message of war.
-So by Jesus entering on a donkey, this fulfills the Prophet Zechariah:
+So by Jesus entering on a donkey, this fulfills the Prophet, Zechariah: